The skin that humans use can be obtained from most mammals, as well as from amphibians, fish, reptiles and birds.

-In order to verify the good quality of the process carried out on the hides, it is possible to make a series of laboratory tests which can allow us either to have the most objective possible judgement on the hides or to confront different samples, different articles, different tanneries with standardised checking methods and with reference values which are the same for everyone.
+To verify the quality of the processes carried out on the hides, it is necessary to carry out a series of laboratory tests that allow to give an objective judgment on the hides and to compare different batches, different articles, different productions with standardized control methods and with reference values the same for all.